A Log PSS morphism with applications to Lagrangian embeddings

 As an example, a {\em dilation} \cite{Seidel:2010uq} is an element $B \in SH^1(X)$ satisfying $\Delta B = 1$, where $\Delta$ denotes the BV operator.
 A straightforward application of Viterbo's principle (along with a string topology computation) implies that if $SH^*(X)$ admits a dilation, $X$ does not contain an exact Lagrangian $K(\pi, 1)$ \cite[Cor.
 6.3]{Seidel:2010uq}.
 It should be noted that the existence of dilations has other implications for Lagrangian embeddings as well, for example \cite{Seidel:2014aa} has used dilations to study disjoinability questions for Lagrangian spheres.
-Weakening the above condition, a {\em quasi-dilation} (\cite{catdyn}*{page 194}, where the definition is attributed to Seidel-Solomon) is a pair $(B, h) \in SH^1(X) \times SH^0(X)$ where $h$ is invertible and $\Delta (hB) = h$.
+Weakening the above condition, a {\em quasi-dilation} (\cite{catdyn}*{page 194}, where the definition is attributed to Seidel-Solomon) is a pair $(\Psi_S, \alpha) \in SH^1(X) \times SH^0(X)$ where $\alpha$ is invertible and $\Delta (\alpha\Psi_S) = \alpha$.
 The existence of quasi-dilations imposes slightly weaker, but nevertheless quite strong constraints on the topology of $Q$.
 We make these constraints very explicit when $\dim_{\R} Q = 3$, using techniques from 3-manifold topology: \begin{prop} (Corollary \ref{cor: Vitdil}) Let $Q^3 \hookrightarrow X$ be an exact Lagrangian embedding of a closed oriented 3-manifold.
-If $SH^*(X,\mathbb{Q})$ admits a quasi-dilation, then $Q$ is finitely covered by a product $S^1 \times B$ or by a connected sum $\#_n S^1 \times S^2$. \end{prop} When the quasi-dilation lifts to $SH^*(X, \mathbb{Z})$, it is possible to refine Proposition \ref{prop:3manifoldquasidilation} somewhat; see Corollary \ref{cor: Vitdil}.
+If $SH^*(X,\mathbb{Z})$ admits a quasi-dilation, then $Q$ is either diffeomorphic to $S^1 \times B$ with $B$ a Riemann surface or diffeomorphic to a connected sum $\#_n S^1 \times S^2$. \end{prop} There are variants of Proposition \ref{prop:3manifoldquasidilation} for quasi-dilations in $SH^*(X,\mathbb{Q})$; see Corollary \ref{cor: Vitdil}.